-Click on a galaxy's spectrum link and you will see a graph of the full visible light spectrum of the galaxy similar to that shown to the right.
-This shows how the relative intensity (brightness)

-of the light seen from the galaxy depends on the wavelength (color) of the light.

-Enlarged portions of the same spectrum are also shown, in the vicinity of some prominent spectral features.
+Click on a galaxy's spectrum link and you will see a graph of the full visible light spectrum of the galaxy at the top of the page.
+This shows how the intensity (brightness) of the light seen from the galaxy depends on the wavelength (color) of the light.
+Below it are enlarged portions of the same spectrum, in the vicinity of some prominent spectral features.
 For each galaxy you will use three well-known sources of light, called CaK, CaH, and H α , to get three independent estimates of the galaxy's velocity.
-CaK and CaH are "absorption spectral lines", meaning their intensity is exceptionally low, while H α is an "emission spectral line", meaning the intensity is exceptionally high.
+CaK and CaH are "absorption lines", meaning their intensity is exceptionally low, while H α is an "emission line", meaning the intensity is exceptionally high.

-4. The rest wavelengths of CaK, CaH, and H α will be given in the header caption of the graphs.
+4. The rest wavelengths of CaK, CaH, and H α are given in the header caption of the graphs.
 Record the λ{true} values of these wavelengths.

 The small vertical bars near the lower left corners of the graphs mark the values of these rest wavelengths.
-These wavelengths become red-shifted to larger values from a galaxy moving away from us.
+These wavelengths become shifted to the right (to larger values) in a moving galaxy.
 They can be located by searching the graphs for nearby prominent dips in the intensity in the case of CaK and CaH, while for H α the feature will be a nearby prominent peak in the intensity.
 Ask the instructor if you are not sure what to look for.

-- 5. For each galaxy in your table, measure the shifted wavelength $\lambda{measured}$ for each of the 3 spectral lines by clicking at the middle of the corresponding feature (dip or peak) in the intensity graphs. - 6.
+- 5. For each galaxy in your table, measure the shifted wavelength $\lambda{measured}$ for each of the 3 spectral lines by clicking at the middle of the corresponding feature (dip or peak) in the graphs. - 6.
 For each galaxy, use equation (2) to calculate the z values from each of the different spectral lines.
 If they seem compatible, for each galaxy average your z values.
 If your z values for a galaxy are not compatible re-check your calculation or re-measure the wavelengths (you may have picked the wrong feature). - 7.
 Using equation (3) and your average z values, calculate the recessional velocity of each galaxy in km/s.